Node Basics

 Node Graph Structure and Data Flow

-The Node Graph is created by adding and linking nodes.
-Data flows from left to right through links between right-side output pins and left-side input pins of the nodes.
-The Node Graph is a visual representation of data flow and processes which result in the rendered video, images, and audio.
+The node graph is built by adding and linking nodes.
+Data flows from left to right through links between the right-side output pins and left-side input pins of the nodes.
+This structured flow creates a clear, unidirectional data pathway, visually representing the processes that result in the rendered video, images, and audio.

 Node Status